AlexandriaDAO/core/scripts/whitepaper.md

 (2) Compute-related LibModules are simply API keys, agnostic to where the Librarian hosts.

-In each case, the VetKeys secure access to LibModules.
-Functions can be called by sending dynamically priced nanopayments that pay Librarians.
+In each case, a Librarian can store the encrypted keys of a LibModule they host, as well as the right for Alexandria Cansiters to decrypt them with VetKeys.
+In this way, others can pay that Librarian to use the Libmodule without ever exposing their underlying keys to anyone.

-Alexandria provides no storage or compute resources for LibModules, but only saves keys and performs compatability checks on them.
+Alexandria provides no storage or compute resources for LibModules, but only saves encrypted versions of the keys and performs compatability checks on them.
 LibModules are otherwise entirely managed and maintained by the ecosystem of Librarians.

 The ideal Librarian is someone immersed in the convergence of technology and literature, but the typical one is just trying to make money from the token mechanism.